Force Science News #96:

 Force Science students put their knowledge to use Part 2 of a 2-part series

 In Part 1 of this series we discussed the Force Science Certification course that was recently held in London, England.
 As part of that class, those who pursued certificates of completion were required to take a written test and participate in a practical exercise that challenged them to apply the Force Science concepts they had just learned to an actual case.

 Students were split into groups and given one of several cases to evaluate.
 One of those cases involved the incident shown in the following video footage:

 Watch the footage now

-, we detailed the background of this incident and the accusations that followed.
+In our last transmission, we detailed the background of this incident and the accusations that followed.